An Approximation Theory Framework for Measure-Transport Sampling Algorithms: Introduction

 Analysis of transport map approximation and estimation has, for the most part, focused on the specific cases of optimal transport (OT) and Knothe-Rosenblatt (KR) maps.
 The articles \cite{zech2022sparseI, zech2022sparseII} analyze the regularity of the KR map under assumptions on the regularity of reference and target densities, and obtain rates of convergence for sparse polynomial and neural network approximations of the KR map and for the associated pushforward distributions.
 In contrast, the articles \cite{irons2022triangular, wang2022minimax} analyze the sample complexity of algorithms for \emph{estimating} KR maps from empirical data: \cite{irons2022triangular} focuses on the statistical sample complexity of estimating the KR maps themselves; on the other hand, \cite{wang2022minimax} focuses on the density estimation problem (e.g., characterizing error of the estimated pushforward distribution $\hT_\sharp \nu$ in Hellinger distance) using general classes of transports, though with specialized results for the triangular case.
 The article \cite{hutter2021minimax} studies convergence of a wavelet-based estimator of the Wasserstein-$2$ (or $L^2$) optimal (Brenier) map, obtaining minimax approximation rates (in $L^2$, and therefore also in the Wasserstein-$2$ metric on the transported measures) for estimation of the map from finite samples; this framework has been substantially generalized in \cite{pooladian2023minimax}.
 The work of \cite{lu2020universal} also analyzes the approximation error and sample complexity of a generative model based on deep neural network approximations of $L^2$ optimal transport maps.

 \paragraph{Novelty} In the context of the measure transport literature, our contributions focus on a broader class of transport problems.
 In contrast with OT, we do not require our transport maps to push a reference measure exactly to a target; in other words, we relax the marginal constraints of OT, which enables freedom in the choice of the approximation class for the transport maps.
-Furthermore, inspired by the development of GANs and NFs, we consider transport maps that are obtained not as minimizers of a transport cost, but as a result of matching the pushforward of a reference to the target measure.
+Furthermore, inspired by the development of GANs and NFs, we consider transport maps that are obtained not as minimizers of a transport cost,

+but as minimizers of a discrepancy between the pushforward of the reference and the target measure.
 Such problems are often solved in the computation of KR maps \cite{marzouk2016sampling} or NFs \cite{kobyzev2020normalizing} by minimizing a KL divergence.
 We generalize this idea to other types of divergences and losses including Wasserstein and MMD; these losses have been shown to have good performance in the context of GANs \cite{arjovsky2017wasserstein, binkowski2018demystifying, li2017mmd}.
 We further develop a general framework for obtaining error bounds that can be adapted to new divergences after proving appropriate stability results.

 A second point of departure for our work is that we primarily consider the error that arises in the approximation of \emph{measures} via transport maps.
 This viewpoint stands in contrast to previous literature, in which a \emph{particular} map is first approximated and its pushforward is a derived object of interest, as in \cite{hutter2021minimax, irons2022triangular, zech2022sparseI,zech2022sparseII}.
 To our knowledge, this aspect of computational transport is mostly unexplored.